Another record for St. Michael

 2011 – Luis Suárez netted in an unofficial international as Uruguay thumped Plaza Colonia 5-0.

-Youngsters on the international stage
+More youngsters on the international stage

 2005 - Future reds Gabriel Paletta and Nabil El Zhar were both on the losing side in group stage games in the Under-20’s World Championship Finals in the Netherlands.